harnen/p2p-service-discovery/doc/design.md

 There is also a refresh process, similar to the Kademlia DHT table, where periodically a random bucket is checked for empty buckets.
 The refresh time used is `refresh_time=10 seconds`.
-When empty slots during the refresh process, they can be filled from the replacement list and, optionally, perform lookups to the topic hash in case is empty.
+When empty slots during the refresh process, optionally, lookups are performed to the topic hash in case is empty.
+Also, the last node in the bucket is pinged to check it is still alive.
+In case it is not, it is removed from the table.

 <!--*The search table is initialized and refreshed by performing lookups for the topic hash on using the main node table.*-->